 What is economic impact?

 Economic impact is the value assigned to the jobs, purchases and visitor spend generated by an organisation.
 Using figures about economic impact is one way to demonstrate the important role played by your museum in the local community, through the contribution you make to the economy.
-Economic impact is not, however, the only way to demonstrate how valuable your museum is: please also see our resources on social value page.
+Economic impact is not, however, the only way to demonstrate how valuable your museum is: please also see our resources on measuring social impact.

 How is Economic Value demonstrated?

 Analysis of economic impact generally looks at the effect of an event or organisation on the economy in a specific area.
 The following are generally taken into account when assessing the economic impact of an organisation: